MAIF/izanami/izanami-documentation/src/main/paradox/about.md

 As every team could use their own language, framework or whatever, we needed a solution that could work with every technology.
 We've tried existing product but we found nothing that satisfied our needs :

-* Technology agnostic : HTTP seams to be the best solution here
+* Technology agnostic: HTTP seams to be the best solution here
-* API first : the UI is just client of the API
+* API first: the UI is just client of the API
-* Tracability : the platform should publish event listenable by the clients
+* Tracability: the platform should publish event listenable by the clients

-And here come **Izanami**, our feature flipping, shared configuration and A/B testing platform.
+And here comes **Izanami**, our feature flipping, shared configuration and A/B testing platform.

 @@@ div { .izanami-logo }